Buffer Intensity and Buffer Capacity

 Ionization Fractions (a0, a1, a2)

-These ‘normalized concentrations’, which indicate the degree of dissociation, are completely independent of the amount of acid CT.
+These “normalized concentrations” describing the degree of dissociation are independent of the amount of acid CT.
 Dividing 1.1d by CT yields:

 They are solely functions of x (or pH); the only other ingredients are two equilibrium constants, K1 and K2.
 Their pH dependence is shown here.
 Each aj is imprisoned between 0 and 1, i.e. it neither become negative nor greater than 1.
 Strictly speaking, the functions will come very close to their boundaries, but never really reach 0 and 1: